 When the thread-safe APIs are used, it is not possible for two threads in the same process to participate in any sync event at the same time.
-This restriction is enforced in the API by the use of mutexes.
+This restriction is enforced in the API by the use of mutexes (on UNIX systems) or critical section objects (on Win32 systems).
 If two threads in the same process call one of the synchronisation functions at the same time, one call will be blocked until the other call has completed.
 Therefore, if both of the calls refer to the same sync event by specifying the same system list and (non-zero) sync point number, one of the calls will block until after the event occurs.
-As a consequence, when the blocked call finally returns, it will probably fail with an ER\DONE error.
+As a consequence, when the blocked call finally returns, it will probably fail with an ER_DONE error.